PierreChouteau/DeepLearningWithAudio/05_samplernn/training/azure_samplernn.md

 ./dlwa.py util screen-attach
 ```

-If your **traning still continues**, you will see similar output on your termninal window :
+If your **traning still continues**, you will see similar output on your termninal window:

 ```
 Epoch: 27/100, Step: 6/250, Loss: 1.355, Accuracy: 46.000, (4.365 sec/step)